We Did It! Highlights From The Sweat Challenge

 And if you have any questions or concerns, the Sweat team are here to help!

 Join the community to keep your momentum going!

-If you haven’t already started using the SWEAT Forum we’d love to have you join in.
-Here you can share your fitness journey and connect with women training all over the world.
+If you haven’t already started using the Sweat Forum we’d love to have you join in.
+Here you can share your fitness journey, ask or reply to questions, and connect with women training all over the world.

 It’s been so amazing to have all of you join us for the 6-weekSweat Challenge and we hope you take some time to celebrate your achievements!
 We would love to know, what are you planning on next?